Stuycs-K/final-project-10-ayushin-arslan-cailiang-david/PRESENTATION.md

 8) Perform Steps 7-9 again.
 Save and xor the last bit of *all* the registers, not just the ones that got rotated.
 9) Repeat Step 10, another 227 times so you get a 228 bit key stream.
-10) Xor this 228 bit keyStream with the first 228 bits of your plaintext.
+10) Xor this 228 bit key stream with the first 228 bits of your plaintext.

 11) Randomly generate a new Initialization Vector.
 We used java random with the first Initialization Vector acting as a seed.
 12) Repeat Step 1-11 until your entire plaintext is encrypted.